-SCIWORA is traumatic injury to the spinal cord without abnormalities on plain radiographic and tomographic imaging of the spine.
+SCIWORA is traumatic Myelopathy to the spinal cord without abnormalities on plain radiographic and tomographic imaging evidence of fractures or ligamentous instability of the spine 1.

 The etiology of SCIWORA varies with age.
 In children aged 0 to 8 years, there are fewer fractures and subluxations, and hence more SCIWORA.
 The spines of neonates are vulnerable to distraction injuries, resulting in neonatal SCIWORA.
 Spinal cord and meningeal ruptures are found within a completely intact vertebral column in infants with complete tetraplegia after traumatic breech extraction.

-In younger patients, it is most common as a result of motor vehicle accidents, followed by falls.1 In older children it is from motor vehicle accidents, followed by sports injuries, collision sports, such as tackle football, wrestling, boxing, and child abuse.
+In younger patients, it is most common as a result of high-energy injuries, motor vehicle accidents, followed by falls 2,3.
+In older children it is from motor vehicle accidents, followed by sports injuries, collision sports, such as tackle football, wrestling, boxing, and child abuse.

 Epidemiology including risk factors and primary prevention

-Four mechanisms of injury are associated with the pathogenesis of SCIWORA: hyperextension, hyperflexion, distraction, and cord ischemia.2The following theories of the etiology are reported:
+Four mechanisms of injury are associated with the pathogenesis of SCIWORA: hyperextension, hyperflexion, distraction, and cord ischemia 4.The following theories of the etiology are reported:

 - Vascular injury: traumatic injury of the vascular supply to the spinal cord, resulting in cord ischemia.